-Policies for Quality Assurance
+Policies and Procedures for Quality Assurance

 Relationship between Research, Learning, and TeachingTranscontinental Institute’s core values represent a strong and firm commitment to the holistic development of its learners.
 Our core values provide the forum for the learners to explore and critically assess existing knowledge, develop research that creates new knowledge within a given cultural context, and realize their profound potentials within a global economy.
 The educational programs at TI creates a tightly woven relationship between theory and practice.
 Each learner closely aligns to the relevancy of the research topic and goes beyond a surface level understanding by appreciating the larger academic, social, and environmental context.
 During each module, the real-world application projects further develop the learners’ understanding of the interconnectedness between knowledge, practice, and research.
 By the time learners reach the final Thesis/Dissertation stage, their high levels of self-efficacy enable them to transition easily into scholarly research based on their experiences in taking theory into practice.